 Interviewing

 Screen by phone first (5 minutes: availability, transportation, reaction when you describe the real duties).
-Then in person โ€” with another person present or in public for first meetings.
+Then in person โ€” with someone present or in public for first meetings.
 Ask:

 Always: check two references by phone (ask "would you rehire?"), run a background check (your state self-direction program may do this; private services exist), and do a paid working interview โ€” one shift shadowing your current routine โ€” before committing the schedule.